Wildflower Pilgrimage Guided Field Trips – click on each photo for more info

 The main highlight of the Pilgrimage are the two day-long field trips to wildflower destinations, led by some of Ohio’s most knowledgeable naturalists and botanists.
 Groups are limited in size to 16 or less, and the hikes begin right after breakfast and end in mid-afternoon.
 If you wish to take shorter hikes, choose hikes that shift locations mid-day, when you would have the option of departing early.

-To find out more details of field trip choices, click on the photo of the field trips that most interest you.
 Links to directions will be emailed to you a few weeks in advance of the Pilgrimage.

 To Register: Your first step is to pick your top four field trip choices.
 Then click on the registration button on the top menu.
 We will do our best to assign you to your top choices and will confirm by email.

 Lodging: Registrants need to make their own lodging arrangements.
 Click on the Lodging menu above to see your options.

 Moderate – 2 mi.
 Explore the Easement’s 40-acre wetlands with photographer Doug Wechsler, our keynote speaker, as we look for signs of salamanders and frogs.
 Drausin Wulsin, Owner of Grassroots Graziers & Red Stone Farm, producer of organic grass-fed meats, will showcase ways he has transformed this working farm into a working nature preserve..
 This hike is moderate only because we are sometimes hiking off trail.
 Otherwise relatively easy.